wandalistathea/code-prediksi-gaji-profesi-data/README.md

 - **Exploratory Data Analysis and Data Visualization**

   Analyzed the data and got an overview of the data.
 The process used code [here](https://github.com/wandalistathea/code-prediksi-gaji-profesi-data/blob/main/4.%20EDA%20dari%20Data%20Gabungan.ipynb).
-The visualization also used Tableau with the result is in the folder ...
+The visualization also used Tableau with the result is in [this folder](https://github.com/wandalistathea/code-prediksi-gaji-profesi-data/tree/main/EDA%20Picture%20in%20Tableau)

 - **Preprocessing Step 2**